kgwitz/ToDoList/server/README.md

 ### `npm install`

 ## Configuration
-Create a .env file and provide the necessary configurations, such as the MongoDB connection URL
+Create a .env file in the root directory and provide the necessary configurations, such as the MongoDB connection URL
 ### `DATABASEURL='mongodb+srv://<username>:<password>@todolist.w4z1rq4.mongodb.net/?retryWrites=true&w=majority'`

 ### `node index.js`